ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #19-december-2023-all-version-dates}

+**VPC route advertisement to Direct Link and Transit Gateway.** When [creating](/apidocs/vpc/latest#create-vpc-routing-table-route) or [updating](/apidocs/vpc/latest#update-vpc-routing-table-route) a route in a routing table, you can set the new `advertise` property to `true` (default is `false`).
+For the route to be advertised, the route's routing table must be configured for the source or sources to advertise it to:

+- When [creating](/apidocs/vpc/latest#create-vpc-routing-table) or [updating](/apidocs/vpc/latest#update-vpc-routing-table) a VPC routing table, you can set the new `advertise_routes_to` array property to include the value `direct_link`.
+Including this value requires that the routing table's `route_direct_link_ingress` property be set to `true`.
+Routes in this routing table with the `advertise` property set to `true` will be advertised to Direct Link sources.
+- When [creating](/apidocs/vpc/latest#create-vpc-routing-table) or [updating](/apidocs/vpc/latest#update-vpc-routing-table) a VPC routing table, you can set the new `advertise_routes_to` array property to include the value `transit_gateway`.
+Including this value requires that the routing table's `route_transit_gateway_ingress` property be set to `true`.
+Routes in this routing table with the `advertise` property set to `true` will be advertised to Transit Gateway sources.

+When [creating](/apidocs/vpc/latest#create-vpc-routing-table) a routing table, the default value for the `advertise_routes_to` property is an empty array.
+When the `advertise_routes_to` property is an empty array, the `advertise` property for routes in the table has no effect.

 **Virtual network interface expanded support.** Accounts that have been granted special approval can preview a new feature that expands the support for [virtual network interfaces](/docs/vpc?topic=vpc-vni-about):

 - [Instances](/apidocs/vpc/latest#create-instance) and [bare metal servers](/apidocs/vpc/latest#create-bare-metal-server) can now be created with virtual network interfaces attached to new child resources called network attachments.
 You can specify a `primary_network_attachment` (instead of a `primary_network_interface`) and provide either the identity of an existing virtual network interface, or a subnet to create a new virtual network interface for the instance or bare metal server.